-To promote the efforts made by different European ports to enhance the city port relations through innovative projects, ESPO decided in 2009 to give out an annual ESPO award on Societal Integration of Ports.
-After the two first editions, it was decided to focus each year on one different aspect of societal integration.
+To promote the efforts made by different European ports to enhance the city port relations through innovative projects, ESPO decided in 2009 to give out an annual ESPO award on Social Integration of Ports.
+After the two first editions, it was decided to focus each year on one different aspect of social integration.

 The themes addressed so far are: Creative Strategies to Communicate the Port to the Wider Public (2011), Youth (2012), Heritage (2013), Innovative Environmental Projects (2014), Relationship with Schools and Universities (2015), Nature in Ports (2016), Art and Cultural involvement of the port (2017) and Ports as a good work environment for everyone (2018).

-The theme of this year is “Transparency and the role of social media in reaching out to the local community”.
+The 2019 theme was “Transparency and the role of social media in reaching out to the local community”.

-The ESPO Award 2019 will go to the port authority that has developed a successful strategy to reach out to the local community and is succeeding in directly communicating with the port citizens.
+Port of Dover was awarded the ESPO Award 2019 in recognition of its successful strategy to reach out to the local community and to directly communicate with the port citizens.
 Using social media as a new way of communicating and demonstrating a high level of transparency about operational achievements, future strategies and environmental challenges and performance is becoming increasingly important for European ports who can only function and further develop if they receive the licence to operate from the local citizens.

-More than 170 port projects have been submitted to compete for the ESPO Award on societal integration of ports since its establishment in 2009.
+More than 180 port projects have been submitted to compete for the ESPO Award on social integration of ports since its establishment in 2009.

 To consult the pictures and the submitted projects of the previous editions, click here.